Online Course FAQ

 What’s your refund policy?

 Satisfaction is guaranteed!
-If you aren’t completely satisfied with the content of the online courses, we offer a full refund within one year of purchase for Teaching Yoga to Athletes and Sequencing Yoga Classes from Welcome to Namaste, and within six months of purchase for all other offerings.
+If you aren’t completely satisfied with the content of the online courses, we offer a full refund within three months of purchase for Teaching Yoga to Athletes and Sequencing Yoga Classes from Welcome to Namaste, and within one month of purchase for all other offerings.

 How long will Teaching Yoga for Athletes take me to complete?